Please Read How You Can Help Keep the Encyclopedia Free

 This is where the argument ends, and Socrates leaves to meet his accusers.

 The Theaetetus is an extended attack on certain assumptions and intuitions about knowledge that the intelligent man-in-the-street—Theaetetus, for instance—might find initially attractive, and which some philosophers known to Plato—Protagoras and Heracleitus, for instance—had worked up into complex and sophisticated philosophical theories.
-Basic to all these assumptions and intuitions, which I have grouped together under the name “empiricism,” is the idea that knowledge is constructed out of perception and perception alone.
+Basic to all these assumptions and intuitions, which here have been grouped together under the name “empiricism,” is the idea that knowledge is constructed out of perception and perception alone.

 The first part of the Theaetetus attacks the idea that knowledge could be simply identified with perception.
 Perceptions alone have no semantic structure.
 So if this thesis was true, it would be impossible to state it.